The author enjoys researching and writing about relationship problems, especially those involving toxic behavior and narcissism.

 Specific examples of possessive behavior in a relationship:

-- All your decisions are based around your partner's approval
+- All your decisions are based on your partner's approval.

-- Your partner systematically removes people who are close to you on "your" terms and either replaces them completely or converts the closeness to one that is on "their" terms.
+- Your partner systematically removes people close to you on "your" terms and replaces them completely or converts the closeness to one that is on "their" terms.

-- Your partner uses your social media pretending to be you and edits your friend lists and post posts to “re-affirm” your devotion to each other
+- Your partner uses your social media pretending to be you, edits your friend lists, and uploads posts to "reaffirm" your devotion to each other.

 - Your partner becomes distrusting and upset when you deny them access to the above.

-A controlling individual’s primary concern is their own self-interests.
-They are petty and immature at heart and have to restrain their partners from doing things that will place them outside of the individual’s control or from achieving goals that will make the individual feel inferior.
-This manipulative personality stems from disorders that deal with narcissism, stubbornness, bi-polar personalities or histrionic personalities and anti-social behaviours.
+Possessive and controlling behaviors are often similar.
+A controlling individual’s primary concern is their own self-interest.
+They are petty and immature at heart and have to restrain their partners from doing things that will place them outside of the individual’s control or prevent them from achieving goals that will make the individual feel inferior.

-- Your partner keeps asking you about everyone you know or meet and details of their lives and how much time you spend with them and what you do together.
+- Your partner keeps asking you about everyone you know or meet, including details of their lives, how much time you spend with them, and what you do together.

 - Your partner is an expert at destructive criticism.

-- Your partner demands to spend more time with a particular group of friends the person they are jealous of are part of in order to undermine them.
+- Your partner demands to spend more time with the group of friends the person they are jealous of is part of in order to undermine them.

 - Your partner displays vehement and persistent mood swings.

-- Your partner expects you to be their personal chauffer
+- Your partner expects you to be their personal chauffeur.

-- Your partner feels massively put upon when you ask them for a favour, but expects you to jump at the opportunity to do them one.
+- Your partner feels massively put upon when you ask them for a favor but expects you to jump at the opportunity to do them one.